 That disc is another that was lost about 15 years ago (left at a friend’s house, I never got them back and he said they got caught up in some flooding and were chucked…)”

-Darren mentioned regarding the game that It was shown to a variety of the big publishers at the time, but never progressed beyond early talks.
-Nexus were for instance interested in publishing the game, but weren’t interested in taking the financial risk involved in paying for the development.
-After that the game effectively ground to a halt at the end of 1987 and was the last that Darren heard of the game.
+Darren confirmed that the game never progressed beyond early talks.
+Nexus were most interested in publishing the game, but weren’t interested in taking the financial risk involved in paying for the development.
+After that the game effectively ground to a halt at the end of 1986/87 and was the last that Darren heard of the game.
 Tony and Mark went on to do other titles such as Beat It! and Rainbow Warrior – but SSS was put to rest.

-Contributions: Andrew Fisher, Wayne Womersley, Darren Melbourne, Peter Weighill, Fixater, Ross Sillifant
+Contributions: Andrew Fisher, Wayne Womersley, Darren Melbourne, Peter Weighill, Fixater, Ross Sillifant, Darren Melbourne, Martin Pugh